Synthetics Overview

 About Synthetics

 Kentik Synthetics enables you to continuously test network performance so you can uncover and correct issues before they impact customer experience.
 This proactive testing is enabled by Kentik software agents (see About Synthetics Agents).
-The public agents (available to all Kentik customers) that make up our Kentik Global Agent Network are located in all major Internet hubs and cloud regions (AWS, GCP, Azure, IBM, etc.).
+The public agents (available to all Kentik customers) that make up our Kentik Global Agent Network are located in all major Internet hubs and cloud regions (AWS, GCP, Azure, OCI, etc.).
 You can also deploy private agents (available only to your organization) in your physical infrastructure or your cloud resources.

 Ping and traceroute tests performed continuously with public and/or private agents generate key metrics (latency, jitter, and loss) that are evaluated for network health and performance.
 Additional types of testing available includes performance tests focused on HTTP, DNS, and full page load, as well as monitoring of BGP announcements and withdrawals.

-The Test Control Center displays Kentik Synthetics tests results graphically and allows you to configure each of the listed tests.
+The Test Control Center displays test results graphically and allows you to configure each of the listed tests.
 Additionally, some metrics derived from synthetic monitoring will be displayed in other areas of the portal, such as Kentik Map, and integrated into Insights.
 The metrics from synthetic tests are in many cases correlated with metrics from real traffic data that comes from Kentik's flow and SNMP monitoring.

 Tests and Subtests